ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2022-08-21-The-Price-of-Sparsity.md

 - In regime 2, there emerge large discrepancies on training accuracy as well.
 We denote this regime as the **optimization regime**.

 This observation gives us a convenient way to analyze the behaviors of those neural networks.
+In regime 1, we focus on the metrics pertaining to generalization (*e.g.*, Hessian, Jacobian, etc.), and in regime 2, we focus on the metrics pertaining to optimization

 We further found that Fisher information for `sparse scratch` is higher than `sparse finetuning` in both regimes.